delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 As described in the overview section, plugins customize the behavior of the Delphix Engine by providing Python code.
 Each customizable piece of behavior is called a "plugin operation".
 The plugin provides separate Python functions for each of the operations that it wants to customize.

-Right now, we're concerned with discovery.
+Right now, we are concerned with discovery.
 There are two customizable operations related to automatic discovery, one for repositories and one for source configs.
 In both cases, the job of the Python method is to automatically collect whatever information the schemas (see above) require, and to return that information to the Delphix Engine.
 The Delphix Engine will run these customized operations whenever a new environment is added, or when an existing environment is rediscovered.

 ### Repository Discovery
-For repositories, we'll need to write a "repository discovery" operation in Python.
-The job of this operation is to examine a remote environment, find any repositories, and return information about them to the Delphix Engine.
+For repositories, we will need to write a "repository discovery" operation in Python.
+This operation will examine a remote environment, find any repositories, and return information about them to the Delphix Engine.

 As a reminder, our only external dependency on the remote environment is simply the existence of a filesystem.
-Since every Unix host has an environment, that means we'll have exactly one repository per remote environment.
+Since every Unix host has an environment, that means we will have exactly one repository per remote environment.
 Therefore, our repository discovery operation can be very simple.

 Recall that the `dvp init` command we ran created a file called `src/plugin_runner.py`.
 Open this file in your editor/IDE.
 Change the content so that it looks like this: